tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/计费概述_intl_en.md

 ## Billing Modes and Items

-SCF is billed on an hourly basis in a post-paid mode in Yuan.
+SCF is billed on an hourly basis in a post-paid mode in CNY.

-The SCF bill consists of the following three parts, with each calculated in a specific method based on the collected data.
-The calculated amount is in Yuan.
+The SCF bill consists of the following three parts and each part is calculated in a specific method based on the collected data.
+The calculated amount is in CNY and rounded to 0.01：

-* Resource usage fee: Memory configured for the function is calculated in GB, and running duration is calculated in seconds (converted from milliseconds).
-So resource usage is calculated in GBs (GB-second).
+* Resource usage fee: Memory used * running time, in GBs.
 * Fee for number of invocations: Every time the function is triggered and executed, it is counted as one invocation.
 * Fee for public network outbound traffic: The traffic generated in accessing external network resources from SCF is counted as outbound traffic in GB.